Dear Fellow Chamber Members,

 The Chamber’s mission is to advance positive business growth and community partnerships to promote a superior quality of life for all who live in Forsyth County.
-The Chamber Board, its staff and its membership were more driven than ever before to fulfill this mission despite the uncertainties 2020 presented.
-From the move to a new home to the launch of an economic recovery initiative, I am proud of what our Chamber accomplished in 2020 and what is in store for the future.
+The Chamber Board, its staff and its membership were more driven than ever before to fulfill this mission despite the uncertainties 2020 presented which continued into 2021.
+From the move to a new home to the continuation of an economic recovery initiative, I am proud of what our Chamber accomplished in 2021 and what is in store for the future.